Harry L. Alford: Personal information

 Alford's birth date differs in some sources.
 August 3, 1877, is the date that appears in the Illinois death index.
 Some sources give 1883 as the year, but Alford's daughter Ruth wrote in a letter that Alford was born in 1875 and not 1883.
 That year is consistent with the 1880 census (taken in June), in which Alford's age is 8, with his brother Earl aged 2.
 In the 1910 census he listed as 33 years old, and in the 1930 census he is listed as 50.
 His funeral notice in the Oak Park-River Forest newspaper says he was born August 4, 1879.

 Alford was described in 1921 as being of medium height and build, quick and nervous and full of pep, and speaking rapidly in a high tenor voice.
 Music was his only hobby.

 Alford married Lucille H. Teetzel on October 1, 1902.
 Together they had a son Harold, who became an airline pilot for Eastern Airlines.
 One of Alford's marches, Skyliner, was written for Harold.
 They also had a daughter, Ruth Marion (Mrs. Eric Bottoms).
 Lucille died on January 30, 1938.

 Amongst Alford's closest friends were circus bandleader Merle Evans and composer and band leader John Philip Sousa.
 They were also clients of his arrangement company.
 When Sousa came to Alford's house for a meal, Lucille insisted he take off his white gloves before he could eat.

 Harry Alford resided at the Medinah Country Club in Chicago for the winter months to be near his offices in the Chicago Loop.
 It was at that facility that he died after suffering a fatal heart attack on March 4, 1939, in Chicago, Illinois.
 He is buried at the Mount Emblem Cemetery in Elmhurst, Illinois.

+The Harry L. Alford Project

+In 1990 researcher Rick Benjamin began work on a full-length book about Harry L. Alford, inspired by an admiration for the composer's unique band music and thousands of theater orchestra arrangements.
+Benjamin's project led him to find and interview Alford's daughter, Ruth, as well as several professional associates from the 1920s and '30s.
+Benjamin also collected hundreds of Alford scores, letters, photographs, and business papers.
+The first product of this effort came in 2013, with the release of the CD album, Minding the Score:The Music of Harry L. Alford on the New World Records label.
+It includes performances of twenty rare Alford scores and includes a thirty-two page illustrated booklet about Alford's music and career.
+The album was produced by multi-Grammy award winner Judith Sherman.
+Benjamin's work on his Harry L. Alford book is ongoing.